NREL/rdtools/docs/sphinx/source/index.rst

 time series data from photovoltaic energy systems.
 The library aims to provide best practice analysis routines along with the building blocks for users to tailor their own analyses.
-In particular, PV production data is evaluated over several years to obtain rates of performance degradation and soiling loss.
+Current applications include the evaluation of PV production over several years to obtain rates of performance degradation and soiling loss.
 RdTools can handle both high frequency (hourly or better) or low frequency (daily, weekly, etc.) datasets.
 Best results are obtained with higher frequency data.